Tarantula: Identification

 Tarantulas can be confused with other members of the order Mygalomorphae, such as trapdoor spiders, funnel-web spiders and purseweb spiders.
 They can also be confused with some members of the order Araneomorphae such as the Lycosidae family.
 There are multiple ways to identify a tarantula.
 First the hairs: in the Americas most tarantulas have urticating hairs, though some, such as the Hemirrhagus genus, lack these.
 The hairs are usually more noticeable than with most other spiders.
 Another is the size, as tarantulas tend to be bigger, but this is again not a failproof way.
-They also don't use their webs for hunting, instead using them as building material or tripwire.
+They also do not use their webs for hunting, instead using them as building material or tripwire.

 One of the most decisive ways to tell is by looking at their fangs.
 Tarantula fangs face downwards, as opposed to those of true spiders, which face each other, allowing them to make pincerlike motions.
 They also own two book lungs, as opposed to true spiders which only have one.
 Their lifespan is also longer than most spiders.